No Spend Challenge: Rules, How to Do It for a Month

 The Benefits of a No-Spend Challenge

 The benefits of a no spend challenge go far beyond saving money.
-Many participants are surprised by how much mental space opens up when spending decisions are removed.
+Often, people are shocked at the amount of mental room that becomes available once decisions have to be made independently.

 Key benefits include: